Sleeping pills ''can bring on dementia''

 Bordeaux in France found that pensioners who use benzodiazepines to

-help them nod off in bed
+help them nod off in bed are 50 per

-per cent more likely to end up with the condition.
+cent more likely to end up with the condition.

 In the UK at present, there are around ten million benzodiazepines

 issued annually, which highlights the scale of the problem.

 Sophie Billioti de Gage, a PhD student at University of Bordeaux

 and lead author of the investigation, said: "Benzodiazepines remain

 useful for the treatment of acute anxiety states and transient

 However, she added there is an increasing body of evidence that